EBI-COMMUNITY/ebi-selecta/README.md

 ![alt text](fig/Usage.jpg)

 The SELECTA workflow includes the stages shown in the image above.
-For each stage, an associated python script/s is run.
+For each stage, an associated python script(s) is run.
 The workflow can be recreated through cron jobs which run these scripts, note the order of the scripts.

 1. To process a run through SELECTA, introduce information about this run as a new selection in the process_selection